abbreviatedman/react-monorepo/02-props-and-state/2e-state-and-props-assignment/readme.md

    - Create a new file named `CurrentHouse.jsx`.
    - This component should receive the currently selected `house` as a prop.
    - If no house is selected (`props.house` is `null`), render a message prompting the user to select a house.
-   - If a house is selected, render the details of the selected house, in a similar way to the `House` component, but perhaps with a border around it to make it stand out.
+   - If a house is selected, render the details of the selected house, with not only the name but also the address and borough.

 2. **Render the `CurrentHouse` Component in `App.jsx`**:
    - Import the `CurrentHouse` component into `App.jsx`.
    - Render the `CurrentHouse` component in `App.jsx` at the top with a single house from anywhere in the array.

-**Check**: You should see either a prompt to select a house or the details of the selected house rendered in the browser.
+**Check**: You should see the details of the selected house rendered in the browser.
+If you change the prop you pass to `CurrentHouse` in `App.jsx` to `null`, you should see the message prompting the user to select a house.

 ## Step 4: Manage State in `App.jsx`